csirt-ipb-pt/rcts_weekly_report_tool/README.md

 + ./src/network_infrastructure.py

-The file needs variables `network_names` and `network_range` to be filled with information from the Network Infrastructure for the tool to work.
+The file needs the variables `network_names` and `network_range` to be filled with information from the Network Infrastructure for the tool to work.

 `network_names` is a list that contains the names of the networks.